-Has your doctor said you need a medical test that has to be done in the hospital?
-Do you need surgery?
-Most people worry when they have to stay overnight in the hospital.
+Has your doctor said you need medical tests done in the hospital?
+Are you having surgery?
+Most people worry when they have to spend the night in the hospital.
 Learning more about what to expect and about people who work in hospitals can help.

 It’s best to bring as little as you can to the hospital.
 You will need:

-Leave jewelry (including wedding rings, earrings, and watches), extra cash, credit cards, and checkbooks at home, or have a family member or friend keep them for you.
+Leave jewelry (including wedding rings, earrings, and watches), extra cash, additional credit cards, and your checkbook at home.
 Don’t bring electric shavers, hair dryers, curling irons, or similar equipment.
 Also, leave your electronics at home.
 The hospital is not responsible for your cell phone, laptop, tablet, CD player, or other electronics.

 Once your hospital stay is planned, many hospitals have a staff member call to ask pre-admissions questions over the phone.
 Then, when you go to the hospital, many of the forms are already filled out and ready for you to sign.

 Your first stop at the hospital is the admitting office.
 You will sign forms that: